Elle Macpherson Is Not A Plastic Surgery Fan, Prefers Natural Beauty

 While going under the knife improved her appearance, Fonda claims she became addicted to plastic surgery as a way to cope with her lifelong depression, childhood sexual abuse, and low self-esteem.

-In 2017, the daughter of screen legend Henry Fonda revealed that she was sexually abused as a child and raped years later in early adulthood.
-Looking back, Jane said she believes her plastic-surgery addiction was rooted in her desire to arm herself with a plastic-surgery “mask.”
+In 2017, the daughter of screen legend Henry Fonda revealed that she was sexually abused as a child and raped later on in early adulthood.
+Looking back, Jane Fonda said she believes her plastic-surgery addiction was rooted in her desire to arm herself with a plastic-surgery “mask.”

 “[When I see the face] of a woman who has made herself into a mask, I always think to myself [if she was sexually abused as a child],” Fonda said.
 “I wonder, I wonder.”